 Who We Are

-The American Indonesian Exchange Foundation (AMINEF) is the binational Fulbright Commission for Indonesia.
-For almost twenty-five years we have carried forward the vision and mission of the Fulbright program in Indonesia, which next year will celebrate its 65th anniversary.
+The American Indonesian Exchange Foundation (AMINEF) is the bi-national Fulbright Commission for Indonesia.
+For thirty years, we have carried forward the vision and mission of the Fulbright program in Indonesia, which in 2022 celebrated its 70th anniversary.
 AMINEF’s many programs for educational exchange have increased mutual understanding between the United States and Indonesia and strengthened the ties that unite our two countries.
-Since 1950, 2,815 Indonesians and 1,120 Americans have participated in exchanges.
-Approximately 80 percent of the Indonesians received graduate degrees at the master’s or doctoral levels from American universities.
+Since 1952, 3,330 Indonesians and 1,375 Americans have participated in exchanges.
+Approximately 80 percent of the Indonesians received graduate degrees at the masters or doctoral levels from American universities.
 The remaining 20 percent participated in non-degree exchanges administered by AMINEF.

-Our cooperation with ECA, the U.S. Embassy’s Public Affairs Section in Jakarta, the International Institute of Education (IIE), the Council of International Exchange of Scholars (CIES), and various Indonesian ministries and government and private sector institutions in Indonesia has been instrumental to the success of AMINEF’s Fulbright and other programs and has immeasurably helped us in meeting the many challenges that we face.
+Our cooperation with ECA, the US Embassy’s Public Affairs Section in Jakarta, the International Institute of Education (IIE), and various Indonesian ministries and government and private sector institutions in Indonesia has been instrumental to the success of AMINEF’s Fulbright and other programs and has immeasurably helped us in meeting the many challenges that we face.

-However, in the programs outside our core program, and with the exception of the RISTEK-DIKTI program, our goal has not specifically focused on a preference for university lecturers.
-For example, the Fulbright–KEMLU program, funded by the Ministry of Foreign Affairs and drawn to a close in 2016, has supported junior diplomats to study for master’s and Ph.D. degrees.
+However, in the programs outside our core program, and except for the RISTEK-DIKTI program, our goal has not specifically focused on a preference for university lecturers.
+For example, the Fulbright–KEMLU program, funded by the Ministry of Foreign Affairs and drawn to a close in 2016, has supported junior diplomats to study for masters and PhD degrees.
 The FIRST program mentioned above also provides grants to applicants from varied backgrounds and institutions and is not restricted to academic lecturers.

 For information on AMINEF’s funding and partnership, see “Funding and Partnerships”